50 Card Games to Curb Boredom

 Objective: Win by being the first player to score 121 points through combinations of cards earning you points.

 You receive a hand of seven cards and give two cards to the crib, which is a separate hand that belongs to the dealer.
 With the starter card flipped face up, players take turns adding cards and card values until they reach 31.
 If a player cannot play a card without going over 31, they call, “Go.”
 You get points by playing the last cards, creating groups of the same rank, and making combinations, as well as having cards that add up to 15.
 Every hand is scored, and the dealer gets to score extra points with the crib.
 All points get pegged on the peg board.
-You can play Cribbage here.
+You can play Cribbage here and read our guide about Cribbage rules and strategies.

 Number of players: 6–12